hi-im-yan/jwt-with-go/README.md

 ### Running the Application

-1. Clone the repository: `git clone [https://github.com/hi-im-yan/jwt-with-go.git`](git clone [https://github.com/hi-im-yan/jwt-with-go.git`)
+1. Clone the repository: `git clone https://github.com/hi-im-yan/jwt-with-go.git`
-2. Navigate to the project directory: `cd your-repo-name`
+2. Navigate to the project directory: `cd jwt-with-go`
 3. Install dependencies: `go get ./...`
 4. Create a .env file with the required environment variables
-5. Run the application: `go run main.go`
+5. Run the application: `go run main.go`.
+Also can run using the command `air` for hot reload.

 ## API Endpoints